2017 Innovative Short Fiction Contest

-All manuscripts must be submitted through our Submittable page between February 1st, 2016 and May 1st, 2016.
+All manuscripts must be submitted through our Submittable page between February 1st, 2017 and May 1st, 2017.
 Your submission may include any combination of flash fictions or short stories up to 7,500 total words.
 Upload your submission as a single manuscript file.
 Your name should not appear anywhere on the manuscript.
-The judge reads blind, and she will recuse herself from considering any manuscript where the writer is identifiable.
+The judge reads blind, and he will recuse himself from considering any manuscript where the writer is identifiable.
 In the unlikely event that the judge is unable to select a winner, The Conium Review editorial staff will make the final decision.

 In the “Biography Statement” field, please include a two or three sentence third-person bio.
 This bio will not be viewable by the contest judge.
 If you win the contest, your bio appears inside the published issue of The Conium Review along with the winning story.

 Submissions must be unpublished, original work.
 Simultaneous submissions are allowed, but you must withdraw your story immediately if it is accepted elsewhere.
 If you withdraw your submission, the entry fee is not returned.

 This contest abides by the Council of Literary Magazines & Presses code of ethics.
 Thank you for submitting!